akirasoft1/perform-2024-hot-days/Building_Custom_Apps/content/03_account_details/01_visualize_timeseries/index.md

 #### 📖 Reminder

-Expandable rows are enabled by adding the `<DataTable.ExpandableRow />` component as a child to the `<DataTable />`. `ExpandableRow` must have a child which is a function taking the row data as input and returning the component that should be rendered in the expanded section.
+Expandable rows are enabled by adding the `<DataTable.ExpandableRow />` component as a child to the `<DataTable />`.
+The `ExpandableRow` must have a child which is a function taking the row data as input and returning the component that should be rendered in the expanded section.

 For example: